Loading…

 Introduction of Cresemba 100 mg Capsule

 Cresemba 100 mg Capsule is not recommended in people suffering from a genetic heart rhythm disorder called short QT syndrome.
 If you are allergic to Cresemba 100 mg or any of these components.
-Suppose you are pregnant or have become pregnant. it is advised to consult a doctor before using Cresemba 100 mg.
-Avoid breastfeeding while taking Cresemba 100 mg Capsule.
-This medicine may cause drowsiness, confusion. or tiredness so be alert after taking Cresemba 100 mg.
+Suppose you are pregnant or have become pregnant.
+It is advised to consult a doctor before using Cresemba 100 mg.
+Avoid breastfeeding while taking Cresemba Capsule.
+This medicine may cause drowsiness, confusion.
+Or tiredness, so be alert after taking Cresemba 100 mg.
 Avoid alcohol taking during the treatment it may increase the risk of liver damage.
 Additionally inform about any prescription and over-the-counter medicines, vitamins, or herbal supplements you take.

 Cresemba 100 mg Capsule can be taken with or without food or as directed by your doctor.
 It is best to take the same time every day to improve the clinical condition.
 In case you miss a dose of Cresemba 100 mg take your next dose at your regularly scheduled time.
 The dose and length of treatment will depend on your condition.
 Do not stop taking this medicine without consulting your doctor.